 The month is complete.
-This page isn't.
-I am still working long hours near Edmonton, but hopefully can putter away in my free time and get it finalized.
-Stay tuned.
+I was working long hours near Edmonton, but eventually puttered away and got the page finalized.
 At the bottom of this page is a new Buddy Tale.
-More to follow on the September Page.
+More followed on the September Page.

 Six weeks after cataract surgery I had my eyes tested for glasses.
 It took very little correction to get to 20/20.
 Both eyes are the same correction.
 Ordered bi-focals so can do stuff without taking reading glasses on and off.